vbomm/chess/README.md

 In the first version I copied the board and piece objects for each generated move, which turned out to be rather slow.
 In this version there is a method to create a move and a method to take back a move, so the same board and piece list can be used.

+Since the engine currently doesn't use an opening book, the opening moves of the engine can be confusing.

 Currently implementing special moves/rules, after that it is time to refactor the code.
 - en passant ✔️